yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

 204 : No Content
    * New user has been registered and is now available for use.
+      * This will only occur when Question verification is enabled.

 400 : Bad request
    * Public registration is not enabled.